i-bee01/i-bee01/README.md

 - Professional Certificate in Data Analytics from BrainStation
 - Bachelor of Science, Mechanical Engineering from the University of Saskatchewan
 - Bachelor of Arts, Business Economics from the University of Saskatchewan
-- Masters of Science, Financial Engineering (Current Part-time)
+- Master of Science, Financial Engineering (Current,Part-time)